Reserve your winter stay in Kanazawa now:

 courtesy of Shirakawa Village Office

 Select Sundays (and the occasional Monday) between January and February, the village is lit up in the evening between 5:30 and 7:30 p.m. for a beautiful and enchanting view.
-Winter is peak season for visitors to Shirakawago, and booking transportation and parking in advance is now required.
+Winter is peak season for visitors to Shirakawago, and booking visitation in advance is now required.

 2019 Shirakawago Light Up Schedule